RBigData/remoter/README.md

 # pbdCS

-A client/server for the pbdR packages, plus utilities to ease working with job schedulers on HPC resources.
+A client/server for the pbdR packages.

 ## Usage